 As an avid sailor and skier, I truly enjoy living in Vermont.
 I can never decide which I prefer, the Vermont summers or winters (yes, I love the snow and the cold).
 I don’t consider myself a great outdoors-person, but I get re-charged by walking along the lake, sailing on Lake Champlain, or just being outside.
-I live in this terrific condo near the lake and the bike path.
+With my partner, Keith, I live in this terrific condo near the lake and the bike path.

 Tarule is a champion for collaborative learning and social justice as well as a human-strengths perspective in the professional education of leaders and educators.
 Committed to the land-grant mission, she and the CESS faculty worked with the Vermont State Department of Education, Vermont State Colleges, and Agency of Human Services in a vast array of projects and research focused on serving the children, adults, families and communities of Vermont.